openvinotoolkit/model_server/docs/contributing.md

 </br>

 ####  `TRACE`
 Log at this level very specific information about what happens in the program, including code-related names.
-(Only for development purpose)
+(Only for development purposes)
 </br>

 Example: